ami675820/uncertainty-estimation-in-regression-/readme.md

+# Probabilistic Regression on Auto MPG

-This repository contains implementations of two probabilistic regression methods applied to the Auto MPG dataset:
+This repository provides implementations of two probabilistic regression methods applied to the **Auto MPG dataset**: a **Gaussian Mixture Model (GMM)** and a **Mixture Density Network (MDN)**.
+Both methods focus on modeling the error distribution of a base model to provide not only accurate predictions but also robust uncertainty estimates.

-Gaussian Mixture Model (GMM)

-Mixture Density Network (MDN)

-Both methods were developed and analyzed as part of my MS Thesis work:
+This work was developed as part of the author's Master's thesis:

-Amish Anand (2025).
-Uncertainty Estimation in Regression Using Additive Models and Gaussian Processes.
-Master’s Thesis, Department of Data Science and Engineering, IISER Bhopal.
+> **Amish Anand (2025). _Uncertainty Estimation in Regression Using Additive Models and Gaussian Processes._ Master’s Thesis, Department of Data Science and Engineering, IISER Bhopal.**

+---

+## 📂 Dataset

+The project uses the classic **[Auto MPG Dataset](https://archive.ics.uci.edu/ml/datasets/auto+mpg)** from the UCI Machine Learning Repository.
+## 📌 Core Methodologies

+Both methods share a common strategy: instead of modeling the target variable directly, they model the **residuals** (errors) of a powerful base model, in this case, a **Gaussian Process Neural Additive Model (GP-NAM)**.

-📌 Gaussian Mixture Model (GMM) Framework
+### 1. Gaussian Mixture Model (GMM) Framework

-This approach begins by using a base model (GP-NAM) to make an initial prediction.
-The difference between the true target value and this initial prediction is calculated as the residual.
-The core idea is to model the relationship between the input features and these residuals.
+The GMM approach models the joint probability distribution of the input features and their corresponding residuals.

+* **Residual Calculation:** First, the difference between the true target and the base model's prediction is calculated.
+This error term is the residual.
+* **Mixture Modeling:** A Gaussian Mixture Model is fitted to the combined data (inputs and residuals).
+This captures complex, multi-modal relationships that a single error distribution might miss.
-A Gaussian Mixture Model is used to represent the joint probability distribution of the inputs and their corresponding residuals.
-The number of Gaussian components in the mixture is a key hyperparameter, which is selected by finding the model that minimizes the Bayesian Information Criterion (BIC).
+* **Component Selection:** The optimal number of Gaussian components for the mixture is determined by minimizing the **Bayesian Information Criterion (BIC)**, preventing overfitting.

-Each component in the GMM has its own set of parameters: a mixing weight, a mean vector, and a covariance matrix.
-For a new, unseen input, the framework uses the rules of Gaussian conditioning to derive a conditional probability distribution for the residual.
-The final predicted residual is a weighted average based on how much "responsibility" each component takes for the given input.
-The variance is also calculated to quantify the uncertainty.
+* **Conditional Prediction:** For a new data point, the model uses the rules of Gaussian conditioning to predict the conditional distribution of the residual.
+The final predicted residual is a weighted average based on each component's "responsibility" for the new input.

-The final prediction is then the sum of the original prediction from the base model and the predicted residual from the GMM.
-The predictive uncertainty is derived from the variance calculated by the model.
+* **Final Output:** The final prediction is the sum of the base model's output and the predicted residual.
+The model also provides a robust uncertainty estimate from the residual's variance.

-📌 Mixture Density Network (MDN) Framework
+### 2. Mixture Density Network (MDN) Framework

-The Mixture Density Network models the distribution of residuals using a neural network.
-Similar to the GMM approach, it starts by calculating the residuals from a base prediction model.
+The MDN uses a neural network to learn the parameters of a mixture model, providing a highly flexible and powerful alternative to the GMM.

-The MDN consists of a standard neural network architecture (e.g., with ReLU activations in its hidden layers), but with a specialized output layer.
-Instead of outputting a single value, the network outputs the parameters for a mixture of Gaussian distributions.
-For a mixture of m Gaussians, the network will output three sets of parameters for each input:
+* **Neural Network Core:** The model is a neural network that takes input features and, instead of outputting a single prediction, outputs the parameters of a Gaussian mixture distribution.
+* **Dynamic Parameter Estimation:** For any given input, the MDN outputs:

-Means: The center of each Gaussian component.
+    * **Means:** The centers of the Gaussian components.

-Standard Deviations: The width or spread of each component (typically output as logarithms for numerical stability).
+    * **Standard Deviations:** The spread or width of each component.

-Mixing Coefficients: The weight for each component, processed through a softmax layer to ensure they all sum to one.
+    * **Mixing Coefficients:** The weight of each component in the final mixture, calculated via a softmax layer.
+* **Conditional Distribution:** The network effectively learns to map input features to a specific, customized probability distribution for the residual.

-The network is trained to find the optimal parameters of this mixture model that best describe the distribution of the residuals given the input features.
-The final predicted residual is the expected value (the mean) of the resulting mixture distribution.
-This predicted residual is then added to the base model's prediction to get the final result.
+* **Final Output:** The final predicted residual is the mean of this output distribution.
+This is added back to the base model's prediction to produce the final result, complete with a learned uncertainty profile.

+---

-📖 Citation
+## 📖 Citation

 If you use this work, please cite the thesis and foundational references:

-Thesis
+**Thesis**

-Amish Anand.
-Uncertainty Estimation in Regression Using Additive Models and Gaussian Processes.
-MS Thesis, IISER Bhopal, 2025.
+- Amish Anand. *Uncertainty Estimation in Regression Using Additive Models and Gaussian Processes.* MS Thesis, IISER Bhopal, 2025.

-Foundational References
+**Foundational References**

-Douglas A Reynolds et al. Gaussian mixture models.
+- Douglas A Reynolds et al. Gaussian mixture models.
 Encyclopedia of Biometrics, 741(659-663):3, 2009.

-Alexander Fabisch. gmr: Gaussian mixture regression.
+- Alexander Fabisch. gmr: Gaussian mixture regression.
 JOSS, 6(62):3054, 2021.

-Zoubin Ghahramani and Michael Jordan.
+- Zoubin Ghahramani and Michael Jordan.
 Supervised learning from incomplete data via an EM approach.
 NeurIPS, 1993.

-Christopher M Bishop.
+- Christopher M Bishop.
 Mixture density networks.
 Technical Report, 1994.

-Axel Brando.
+- Axel Brando.
 Mixture density networks (MDN) for distribution and uncertainty estimation.
 Master’s Thesis, 2017.

-Axel Brando.
+- Axel Brando.
 Mixture density networks (MDN) for distribution and uncertainty estimation.
 GitHub repository, 2017.

-Wei Zhang, Brian Barr, and John Paisley.
+- Wei Zhang, Brian Barr, and John Paisley.
 Gaussian process neural additive models. arXiv:2402.12518, 2024.

-📬 Contact
+## 📬 Contact

-📧 amish6202@gmail.com
+Amish Anand - amish6202@gmail.com